Lokesh-Kumar1998/Human-Posture-Monitoring-device/README.md

 # Human-Posture-Monitoring-device

+(Click on My Report.pdf to see full implementation)

 The last two decades have witnessed an exponential growth and tremendous developments in wireless technologies and systems, and their associated applications.Posture is the way people carry themselves, in the way they stand, sit, walk and perform tasks, and this